Level:

 This spot has been added by

 Coco Island lies a few miles from La Digue.
-Unless you have your own boat or you are visiting the Seychelles in a catamaran, you will need to book a half-day tour from a local operator to visit the spot.
-Excursions to Coco leaving from La Digue generally include a stop on Félicité Island.
-Since the spot is part of the Coco Island Marine Park, there is an entrance fee (included in the price of your tour) and the area is regulated.
+Unless you have your own boat or you are visiting Seychelles in a catamaran, you will have to book a snorkeling tour to visit the spot.

-Near the small islands, you will alternatively cross clear areas interspersed with spectacular granite rocks and impressive coral beds (↕12-24ft/4-8m).
-Near the beach, it is less deep (↕3-10ft/1-3m) and the coral is rarer, but there are just as many fish.
+At this location, the seabed is varied.
+You will alternatively snorkel sandy beds, spectacular granite rocks, and healthy coral beds (↕12-24ft/4-8m).
+Near the beach, it gets shallower (↕3-10ft/1-3m) and the seabed is poor in coral, but there are still many fish to see.

-The underwater life in this spot is impressive in density and variety.
-Shoals of powder blue tangs, hawksbill sea turtles, spotted eagle rays, parrotfish, blue damselfish, and deep red anthias… The coral (mainly of the acropora type) is very well preserved.
+The underwater life in this spot is impressive in density and variety and includes shoals of powder blue tangs, hawksbill sea turtles, spotted eagle rays, parrotfish, blue damselfish, and hundreds of sea goldies.
+The coral is in variable conditions, with some areas of healthy coral and some others covered with dead coral debris.

 Coco Island is an unspoiled spot, and there are no restaurants.
-Although tour organizers sometimes provide drinks and snacks (check beforehand), you are better off taking your own water at least.
+Some tours provide drinks and snacks, check before booking.

 Hawksbill sea turtles are a familiar sight in La Digue and its neighboring islands, like Coco Island.
 In order to be a responsible snorkeler, be sure to respect the following rules when observing them: